Free Power of Attorney

 5. Governing Law

-6. This document will be governed by the laws of the Commonwealth of Virginia.
-Further, my Attorney-in-fact is directed to act in accordance with the laws of the Commonwealth of Virginia at any time he or she may be acting on my behalf.
+6. This document will be governed by the laws of the State of Alabama.
+Further, my Agent is directed to act in accordance with the laws of the State of Alabama at any time he or she may be acting on my behalf.

-8. My Attorney-in-fact will not be liable to me, my estate, my heirs, successors or assigns for any action taken or not taken under this document, except for willful misconduct or gross negligence.
+8. My Agent will not be liable to me, my estate, my heirs, successors or assigns for any action taken or not taken under this document, except for willful misconduct or gross negligence.

 9. Effective Date